 One regulatory matter product managers should be aware of is the Worker Adjustment and Retraining Notification Act (WARN Act).
-The WARN Act requires that employers provide workers with 60 day notice of plans to terminate 50 or more employees from a location that employs at least 100 workers.
-California and 12 other states have their own version of the WARN Act that impose additional employer obligations.
+The WARN Act requires that employers provide workers with a 60-day notice of plans to terminate 50 or more employees from a location that employs at least 100 workers.
+California and 12 other states have their own version of the WARN Act that imposes additional employer obligations.
 Some aggressive acquirers will issue WARN notices prior to the closing of a deal.

 This is the process the acquirer uses to plan how to merge the two companies.
 Product managers, because of their deep insight into products and markets are often involved in integration planning activities.
 The integration process will depend a lot on how the acquirer plans to blend the two companies together.
 The basic options are discussed in the next section.
 Most integration planning activities consist of:

 - Transition Plan Development

 - Transition Plan Management